Making Songs Sound Good

 In turn, when one knows they’ve got a long way to go, it only seems logical to start with whatever we presently have.
 We look at what we can presently do, and what we can’t, and extrapolate from there.
 But here’s the problem: what each of us has at the start of our vocal journeys is so fledgling, so minute, it often doesn’t give anywhere near enough of an indication as to what the voice will be with even a modicum of training.

 Sadly, singers (including my own past self!) hyper-fixate on what they think they have, and construct some internal definition of what their voice is/isn’t when they’ve not actually built anything yet.
-This is often where those self-labels or worse – self-declarations – come in.
+This is entirely entirely, but it also where those unhelpful, overly restrictive self-labels come in.

 Those of you who have studied with me will have noticed how rapidly your voice changes within the first few months, such that the voice you have after just a little bit of study is not even close to the same feeling instrument as it was at the start.
 However much people think you can change your voice yourself in self-guided training, it really doesn’t change all that much compared to what can actually be done.